-Each paper is reviewed by the editor and, if it is judged suitable for this publication, it is then sent to two referees for double blind peer review.
-The authors’ names are anonymous to the reviewers.
+Each paper is reviewed by the editor and, if it is judged suitable for this publication, it is then sent to three referees for double blind peer review.
+The authors are informed by email about the outcome of this step within 15 days.
+The peer review lasts 30 days, and the authors are informed about its results.
+The author’s names are anonymous to the reviewers.
 Based on their recommendations, the editor then decides whether the paper should be accepted as is, revised or rejected.

 The Editorial Board retains the right to methodologically adjust the article to the journal propositions and standards of the English language, as well as not to consider articles which do not meet the requirements of these guidelines.